-Pauline Tweedie is a senior technical advisor with The Asia Foundation’s Program Specialist Group and a member of the Conflict and Fragility team.
-Pauline provides expert advice and technical assistance to country offices in the area of women, peace and security, conflict mitigation, and peacebuilding.
-She has extensive quantitative and qualitative research experience having led five major public perception research projects and overseeing a review of all Asia Foundation perception survey work to gather and document 300 surveys which resulted in the development of the Foundation’s data visualization portal.
+Pauline was formerly a senior technical advisor with The Asia Foundation’s Program Specialist Group and a member of the Conflict and Fragility team where she provided expert advice and technical assistance to country offices in the areas of accountable government and elections, women’s political, social and economic inclusion, conflict mitigation, and peacebuilding.
+She has extensive quantitative and qualitative research experience having led numerous major public perception research projects and overseeing a review of all Asia Foundation perception survey work to gather and document 300 surveys which resulted in the development of the Foundation’s data visualization portal.

 In addition to her work for The Asia Foundation, Pauline Tweedie has extensive NGO experience, serving as research consultant for JICA and USAID, and as gender advisor for GTZ Afghanistan.
 Pauline’s past work was on a wide variety of projects, encompassing the rule of law, rural electricity, water resource management and supply, sustainable economic development, education and teacher training, and emergency and transitional aid.